xiaohan-du/trivia-facts/README.md

 ## Current progress

 1. Trivia facts tile up and runnning.
-2. Unstyled weather tile up and running, UK weather can be searched, error handling finished
+2. UK weather app with basic styling.

 ## Working on

-UK weather component styling (show weather icon)
+A more modernish UI for UK weather app.

 ## Getting Started